YinHK-gameDev/unity-learn/lighting/lights.md

   **Realtime Light behavior:**
   - Realtime Lights cast shadows up to the Shadow Distance.
-  - By default, Realtime Lights contribute only realtime direct lighting to a Scene.
+  - By default, **Realtime Lights contribute only realtime direct lighting to a Scene**.
 If you’re using the Built-in Render Pipeline and you enable **Enlighten Realtime Global Illumination** in your Project, Realtime Lights also contribute realtime indirect lighting to your Scene.